-Since the beginning of the Chippewa Flood Control System, and during the past twenty-five years, much of the needed maintenance could not be completed as planned due to lack of funding.
-This caused many of the channel banks to become overgrown with woody vegetation, which made it near to impossible to maintain the banks or the culverts installed for the purpose of draining the floodwaters.
-In addition, as trees grew, many would lose branches or fall into the channel causing log jams, bank erosion, and more localized areas of flooding due to the inability of the stream flow to get through the blockage.
+Since the beginning of the Chippewa Flood Control System, and during the past thirty-six years, an initial maintenance assessment was set up to cover maintenance costs.
+This funding did not keep pace with the times, and much of the needed maintenance could not be completed as planned.
+Without regular maintenance, some channel banks and berm became overgrown with woody vegetation, which made it difficult to maintain the channel or the many pipe structures installed for the purpose of draining the floodwaters.
+As trees grow, many lose limbs or fall into the channel causing log jams, bank erosion, and more localized flooding, due to the inability of the stream flow to get through the blockage.

 Maintaining the 33 miles of channel helps to ensure that flood waters will recede from the land, quickly and efficiently.